 "Uh, yes."
 Sherlock roughed up his hair with both hands.
 "Girl.
 Charlotte.
 Nondescript child who's very small and screams a great deal.
 They both came home from hospital yesterday.
 They're fine."

 "Good, that's good to hear."
 Mycroft smiled ingratiatingly.
 "Though I suppose that means John will have less time to go adventuring with you, which will be quite a shame.
-You'll have to find a new hobby or two to amuse yourself while he's busy with his family."
+You'll have to find a new hobby to amuse yourself while he's busy with his family."

 Sherlock rolled his eyes.
 "Okay," he said, eyeing the left-hand side of Mycroft's jacket as though he had x-ray vision.
 "Tired of the small-talk now.
 What do you want?"